Phil Turnbull: International career

 Turnbull was called into the England under-18 squad in September 2004.

 Style of play

 Turnbull plays as a central midfielder and is comfortable playing with either foot.
 He has been described as fiercely competitive and "is more than capable of getting forward to support the front men and chipping in with his fair share of goals".

+Personal life

+He is a qualified cable jointer and during a Dunston game in November 2021, he went viral after a photo was uploaded online of him fixing the floodlights while in full kit before an electrician arrived.